 Here’s the thing…

-You don’t have to do everything like the experts say.
+You don’t have to follow all the typical blogging tips for beginners or do everything like the experts say.
 Pinterest just added a new gallery slidebar thingybobber to promote boards.
 When I’m making a decision, I base it on what I want as a READER, not what I want as a business person.
 So…what do I do in this case, when everybody and their mother is utilizing the gallery slidebar?
 Well, as a reader, I loathe it!!!!!!!!!!!!
 LOATHE!!
 It’s so distracting and super annoying.
 I just get my eyes focused on one thing, something I like, then it slides and it’s gone.
 Grrrrr.
 And what, I can’t scroll down 1 mili-second to see their top boards anyway?
 Most people put their top boards at the top!

 So, what do I do?
 Do I follow what everyone else is doing or do I do what I WANT to do?